limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ### Directory/File Enumeration

-Now that I've gotten over the first hurdle, let's use `dirbuster` to fuzz the available directories/files out there.
+Now that I've gotten over the first hurdle, let's use `dirbuster` to fuzz the directories/files.
 But first, we need to set up the proxy in `dirbuster`.

 ![screenshot-3](/assets/images/posts/pinkys-palace-walkthrough/screenshot-3.png)